 Among patients whose nodules were subsequently determined to be benign, NasaRisk classified over 40% as low risk for cancer with a sensitivity of over 95%.
 In the patients whose nodules were malignant the test classified over 40% as high-risk for cancer, with a specificity of over 94%.

-But this is statistical sophistry, because the company has applied two different cutoffs to the same dataset, rather than a more accepted single cutoff.
+But there are questions over the results, because the company has applied two different cutoffs to the same dataset, rather than a more accepted single cutoff.
 For the low-risk group the researchers pegged sensitivity at 96.6%, with specificity of only 45.6%.
 For the high-risk group it was the specificity that was prespecified, at 94.7%, at which point sensitivity shrank to 50%.

 There is no reason all the other test developers could not take the same approach and make very similar claims.
 In any case, for all noninvasive cancer tests so far, a high prespecified sensitivity has come with a trade-off in the shape of middling specificity, and vice versa.